Ultraviolet radiation in medicine, devices, indications, methods. The use of ultraviolet irradiation in children and adults

 • UV-C (UVC) (100–280 nm)

 All UVC radiation and approximately 90% of UVB radiation when passing through the atmosphere are absorbed by ozone, water vapor, oxygen and carbon dioxide.
-UVA radiation is least exposed to the atmosphere.
-Thus, the ultraviolet radiation reaching the Earth's surface is mainly composed of UVA and a small fraction of UVB radiation.
+UVA radiation is the least exposed to the atmosphere.
+Thus, ultraviolet radiation reaching the Earth's surface mainly consists of UVA and a small part of UVB radiation.

 The higher the sun is in the sky, the higher the level of ultraviolet radiation.
-Consequently, the level of ultraviolet radiation varies with the time of day and season.
-Outside the tropics, radiation is highest during the summer months when the sun is at its zenith around noon.
+Consequently, the level of ultraviolet radiation varies depending on the time of day and season.
+Outside the tropics, the highest degree of radiation is observed in the summer months when the sun is at its zenith around noon.

 Latitude